syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Drawer/Overview.md

 # Windows Forms Navigation Drawer Overview

-`NavigationDrawer` is a sliding panel menu that comes out from the edge of the window and allows to have the contents in a hidden panel.
+[WinForms Navigation Drawer](https://www.syncfusion.com/winforms-ui-controls/navigation-drawer) is a sliding panel menu that comes out from the edge of the window and allows to have the contents in a hidden panel.
 It can be shown by swiping from any of the four screen edges or by demand.

 ![NavigationDrawer for Windows Forms providing sliding panel](Concepts-And-Features_images/navigationdrawer_img2.png)